-Are Mistrustful People Better at Information Security?
+Are Mistrustful People Better at Cybersecurity? - illustration

-InfoSec professionals are paid to worry about all the ways in which security of data may be put at risk.
+Cybersecurity professionals are paid to worry about all the ways in which security of data may be put at risk.
 As the result, people outside the security community sometimes see us as a paranoid bunch.
 Is being mistrustful a mandatory trait for people in our field?
 While a healthy dose of caution probably helps, overly-cautious people will eschew too many business-enabling activities for the sake of security.

 Trustfulness and Lie Detection

-A recent University of Toronto study explored whether mistrustful people ("low trusters") are better at detecting lies than their more trusting peers ("high trusters").
+A University of Toronto study explored whether mistrustful people (“low trusters”) are better at detecting lies than their more trusting peers (“high trusters”).
 One might expect that trustful people would be more gullible; however, the research showed that the opposite was true: High trusters were much better lie detectors.

 Mistrustful people are suspicious of everything and may shy away from experimentation to avoid exposing themselves to risks.
 This behavior limits low trusters’ participation in experiences that would develop the social skills to identify lies.